Power A Project

 Mongolia

-Chandmana Erdene is a pioneering project providing a community-based tourism training programme for Mongolian women, helping them gain skills in the tourism industry by training as tour guides.
-The project addresses interconnected challenges including unemployment, financial insecurity, gender inequality and the uneven distribution of tourism benefits across Mongolia.
+Chandmana Erdene is a pioneering community-based tourism initiative empowering Mongolian women through training in guiding and sustainable accommodation management, grounded in years of lived experience.
+The project fosters responsible travel and community stewardship while addressing interconnected challenges such as unemployment, financial insecurity, gender inequality, and the uneven distribution of tourism benefits across Mongolia.

 Oceans Alive